Diabetes and Exercise

-If you have certain diabetes-related complications, there are some kinds of physical
+If you have certain diabetes-related complications, ajvoid certain kinds of physical

-activity you should avoid.
-Be sure to talk with your health care provider before doing
+activity.
+Be sure to talk with your healthcare provider before doing exercise involving

-exercise involving heavy weights if you have blood vessel or eye problems, or poorly
+heavy weights if you have blood vessel or eye problems, or poorly controlled blood

-controlled blood pressure.
-And, if you have nerve damage from diabetes, it may be
+pressure.
+And, if you have nerve damage from diabetes, it may be difficult to tell